 Step – 5

-One of the most important things about an Action is that it is easy to use.
+One of the most important things about an Action is its easy use.
 This means that it shouldn’t take more than a few minutes to learn how to use it.
 If it does, you should reevaluate the decisions you made and try something else.
 Actions can be tricky, so it’s important to make sure that you don’t spend a lot of time learning how to use them.